The Tanner Fund

 The application is available here

-**Please note there is not a fee for this application and there should be only one required letter of recommendation.
+**Please note there is not a fee for this application and there should be only one required nomination by a faculty member.
 We are working with the developers to ensure this.
-If you encounter any problems, please email email@example.com.
+If you encounter any problems, please email firstname.lastname@example.org.

 2. At least one nomination from a Texas A&M faculty member

-**You will see that this application is for MS/MRE and PHD applications, you are in the correct place.
+3. **You will see that this application is for MS/MRE and PHD applications, you are in the correct place.
 You will choose U.S. Citizen, even if you are not.
-Under the “Personal Information” section, at “Degree and Major” using the drop down box, select Tanner Fund.
+Under the “Personal Information” section, at “Degree/Major/Program” using the drop down box, select Tanner Fund.
 After you select “Save” more options will be available on the left menu as well

 **The essays for this application are at the bottom under the Ph.D. essays.

-Nominations are due by 5:00 p.m. on the deadline indicated below and should be submitted from the Texas A&M faculty member through email to email@example.com.
+Nominations are due by 5:00 p.m. on the deadline indicated below and should be submitted through the nomination system.
+Full Applications are due by 11:59 pm EST or 10:59 pm Aggieland time.

 A nomination includes at least one of the following: